Kurrawong/labelify/README.md

 ### Command line use

+Try installing it from PyPI:

+    uv add labelify

-Clone the labelify repository:
+Or clone the labelify repository:

     git clone https://github.com/Kurrawong/labelify somewhere

-Then, install it using Python's [Poetry package manager](https://python-poetry.org/) from within the cloned repository's root folder:
+Then, install it using uv:

-    poetry install
+    uv tool install labelify

 If you don't install it this way, you can still use it as a Command Line Interface by running it as a Python script.
 From within the cloned repository's root directory: